grantdhunter/resumeAPI/README.md

 ```
 npm install
 ```
 create a `resume.json` with the schema described at https://jsonresume.org/schema.
-Then add a `profile.jpg` to the `public folder`
+Then add a `profile.jpg` to the `public` folder.

 Run: